elenabazb/PatchSeq_ION_PC_DE/README.md

 ## Data availability
+The sequencing count matrices and cell metadata are maintained separately from this analysis repository.

-The count matrices and cell metadata required to reproduce this analysis will be available from the associated data repository:
+The count matrices and cell metadata required to reproduce this analysis will be available from the associated data repository (in ArrayExpress under accession E-MTAB-17525).

-Data repository: E-MTAB-17525
+The dataset is currently private and will be made publicly available upon publication of the associated study.